Description: St. Joseph's Altar: Luncheon in honor of St. Joseph

 Organization: Krause Center

-Description: Rhabiliation center for juvenile teens.
+Description: Rehabiliation center for juvenile teens.
 Female's only

 Contact: Alicia Jarrett, [email protected]